Criminal Justice Online Blog

 Ventura Distribution More Info

 Beall has been a police officer with the Los Angeles Police Department for over eight years.
-He is currently assigned to the 77th Division.
+He is currently assigned to the LAPD 77th Division.
 His assignments have included patrol and the anti-gang unit, and recently he began working homicide.

 When asked about why he started writing, Beall said, “I've always been a compulsive scribbler, writing everything down that I see and feel.
 If I had more artistic talent, maybe I would sketch things.
 I've been doing this forever, since long before I came onto the job.
 But when I made the decision to become a cop, I actually decided that I had to put that behind me.
 My first week on the job, every night when I came home from work, I would just talk to my girlfriend at the time, until two in the morning, about everything that happened all day.
 So, within a week of working in 77th, I realized I needed to write about this.
 And I started filling up notebooks and legal pads.
 I don't remember exactly when I decided to write the book, but somewhere along the line I had this idea of doing a story about this kid who was just starting out.”